What Happens To Your Body When You Give Up Dairy

 You'll still get plenty of calcium

 We tend to make a nearly instant association between dairy and calcium, but there are countless plant-based sources of this vital bone-building mineral.
 Leafy greens, beans, nuts, fruits (especially oranges and figs), and fortified cereals and nut milks deliver plenty of the mineral.
 (A bowl of Total, for instance, gives you an entire day’s worth of calcium—before you add any milk.)
-For more ideas, check out these 10 Ways to Get Your Calcium Outside the Dairy Aisle.
+For more ideas, check out these 20 Calcium Rich Foods That Aren't Dairy.

 You’ll slash your risk for diabetes